 7. Lastly, it’s important to note that fiddlehead ferns should never be eaten raw.
 They contain a natural toxin called thiaminase, which can be harmful if consumed in large quantities.
 So make sure to cook them properly before enjoying their delicious taste.

-See also How long to cook ribs at 225 on pellet grill
+See also How long do you boil lobsters to cook them

 Now that you know how to cook fiddlehead ferns the right way, you can explore different recipes and experiment with adding them to your favorite dishes.
 Enjoy this unique and flavorful vegetable!